paradedb/paradedb/pg_analytics/README.md

 ## How It Works

-`pg_analytics` introduces column-oriented storage and vectorized query execution to Postgres via Apache Parquet, Arrow, and Datafusion.
+`pg_analytics` introduces column-oriented storage and vectorized query execution to Postgres via Apache Parquet, Arrow, and DataFusion.
 These libraries are the building blocks of many modern analytical databases.

 ### Column-Oriented Storage